keonlee9420/Expressive-FastSpeech2/README.md

 ## Contributions

 1. **`Non-autoregressive Emotional TTS`**: This project aims to provide a cornerstone for future research and application on a non-autoregressive emotional TTS.
+For dataset, [AIHub Multimodal Video AI datasets](https://www.aihub.or.kr/aidata/137) and [IEMOCAP database](https://sail.usc.edu/iemocap/) are picked for Korean and English, respectively.
 2. **`Annotated Data Processing`**: This project shed light on how to handle the new dataset, even with a different language, for the successful training of non-autoregressive emotional TTS.
-3. **`Korean TTS`**: Especially, this project gives a broad view of treating Korean for the non-autoregressive TTS where the additional data processing must be considered under the language-specific features (e.g., training Montreal Forced Aligner with your own language and dataset).
+3. **`English and Korean TTS`**: In addition to English, this project gives a broad view of treating Korean for the non-autoregressive TTS where the additional data processing must be considered under the language-specific features (e.g., training Montreal Forced Aligner with your own language and dataset).
 Please closely look into `text/`.

 ## Model Architecture